Are you looking for a way to edit Gravity Forms submissions on the front end of your website?

 - Allow users to edit their own entries from the front end

-To edit entries in Gravity Forms normally you need to log in with administrator rights, navigate to the entry you want to update, and manually edit the field values.
+To edit entries in Gravity Forms the regular way, you need to log in with administrator rights, navigate to the entry you want to update, and manually edit the field values.

 This can be time-consuming, especially if you’re collecting user data that needs to be frequently updated!
 A better solution is to allow users to update entries themselves from the front end.
 This frees up your time to focus on other tasks and keeps your website secure by never revealing the backend to your users.